 How Stephen King writes

 Before Stephen King gets out of bed at 6 a.m., he makes a mental inventory of the things he’s grateful for.
-“It’s a nice way to start the day because you get a chance to almost do a review of your current life, your current status,” says Stephen King, 73, to WSJ.
+“It’s a nice way to start the day because you get a chance to almost do a review of your current life, your current status,” says Stephen King, 73, who reportedly has a net worth of $500 Million according to Celebrity Net Worth, to WSJ.
 Magazine.
 His family, friends and dog—a corgi named Molly, whom he also refers to as the Thing of Evil—are mainstays of his list.
 “I try to remember to be grateful for not being in pain, you know?
 Because everybody has some of that in their life.”
 Next, he gets up and does a round of sit-ups and push-ups, shaves and eats breakfast before sitting down to write.

 During his five-decade career, King has published over 60 novels and 200 short stories that mostly fall into or combine the genres of horror, suspense and science fiction and fantasy.
 His 2000 book On Writing, a memoir and how-to guide for aspiring authors, recounts how he and his brother, David, were raised by their single mother, frequently moving to different cities across the country.
 In 1966, King went to the University of Maine, working various jobs to pay tuition, including janitor and gas station attendant.
 He met his wife, the author Tabitha King, at the university’s library.
 After graduating, he started selling short stories to magazines while teaching high school; he published his first novel, Carrie, in 1973.
 He and Tabitha have three children: Naomi King, 51, Joe Hill, 49, and Owen King, 44.Embed from Getty Images